emijrp/wlm-maps/README.md

 wlm-maps
 ========

-A map for Wiki Loves Monuments contest
+A map for Wiki Loves Monuments photograph contest